-At Capstone South West we strive to provide the highest standard of service to children, parents, foster carers and local authorities.
+At Capstone we strive to provide the highest standard of service to children, parents, foster carers and Local Authorities.

 We encourage feedback from everyone who receives services from us.
-We are proud to note that over the years we have received overwhelmingly positive reactions to the services we provide.
-However, sometimes we get things wrong on such occasions, our complaints procedure will be implemented.
+We are proud to note that over the years we have received overwhelmingly positive reactions.